 If you don’t follow suggested best practices, Google might rewrite your title.
 All-in-all their rewriting is designed to help sites with title tag issues, but it can be avoided by following Google’s best practices.

-Using keywords in headings and meta descriptions can be helpful because it tells your site visitors more about a page.
+Using keywords in headings and meta descriptions can be helpful as it tells your site visitors more about a page.

-• Headings: It is common to use the main keyword of the page in the <h1> tag.
+Headings: It is common to use a keyword in the <h1> tag.
 Then organize other content clearly with sub-headings using <h2> and <h3> tags.
 Note, when building a page with different sections, Google says multiple H1 elements on different parts of the page are acceptable when done properly.

 URL best practices include: